waltervrossem/AIMS/doc/download.rst

 Download ``AIMS``
 =================

-  * Click :download:`here <https://github.com/waltervrossem/AIMS/archive/refs/heads/master.zip>` to download AIMS.
+  * Clone the repository from `Github <https://github.com/waltervrossem/AIMS>`_ or click :download:`here <https://github.com/waltervrossem/AIMS/archive/refs/heads/master.zip>` to download AIMS.
   * The contents of this file may then be extracted via the command::

      unzip master.zip